 Students have the opportunity to visit universities and colleges and the school invites in representatives from local employers to deliver sessions outlining the skills and attributes required by employers.
 Students learn the meaning of Employability Skills.
 Year 9 students also get the opportunity to visit the Skills Show at the NEC in Birmingham.

-In addition to the careers programme which covers self-development, career exploration and career management, students are given the opportunity to experience the world of work for two weeks.
+In addition to the careers programme which covers self-development, career exploration and career management, students are given the opportunity to experience the world of work for one week.
 They learn what qualities and skills are relevant to different careers and build on their employability skills.

 Students begin the process of researching the options available to them Post 16, attending college taster days, universities and local businesses.
 They learn how their education and training can take place in a number of environments from further education to apprenticeships and traineeships.